FSC-Portfolio/CarRamRod/personalities.md

   - Agreeableness – 69%
   - Neuroticism – 56%

-With my result as the Mediator I have found it rings true throughout all projects personal and professionally that I excel in organising the workloads and ensuring the people in the project has a workload they feel is acheivavble.
+With my result as the Mediator I have found it rings true throughout all projects, personal and professional, that I excel in organising the workloads and ensuring the people in the project have responsibilities they feel are acheivavble.
 I usually end up with the technical jobs because of my skills as a programmer.
 Thinking logically is very natural for me, so it makes sense that programming is an extension of my normal thinking process.
 As a visual learner thinking things through usually results in rough sketches drawn on scratch paper, which also can double as rough documentation planning which is a happy coincidence.

 ### Justin Turner
 - Myers-Briggs Type Indicator – ENTP - "The Inventor"